aadityaparashar/led-iot/README.md

 ### On ESP32

-To transfer the boot and main files from your home folder to the ESP32
+To transfer the boot and main files from your home folder to the ESP32, use:

-Use: ampy -p /dev/ttyUSB0 put FileName.py
+ampy -p /dev/ttyUSB0 put main.py

-Replace FileName with main or boot respecively
+ampy -p /dev/ttyUSB0 put boot.py

 NB!
 Upload the main.py before boot.py , as in some cases the boot.py causes issues with the serial connection (after it connects to the wifi)